luuddan/EITN35/README.md

 conda create --name <NAME> --file requirements.txt
 ```

-##Setup
+## Setup
-Put frames in two different folders, one for the test set and one for the training set.
-Change train_dir and test_dir to the desired path where your test and train set is located.
+Organize input frames into two separate folders, one for the test set and one for the training set.
+Update `train_dir` and `test_dir` in `baseline.py` accordingly.

 ## Usage
-baseline.py is the main file which trains a model from scratch given frames of a tunnel with objects: person, bike, dog and empty tunnel
+`baseline.py` is the main file which trains a model from scratch given frames of a tunnel with objects: person, bike, dog and empty tunnel

 Run the script with:

 ```bash
 baseline.py